Is It Time To Kill Your Advertising Agency Blog?

 Fresh keyword focussed content begets Google’s interest.
 This is a good thing.
 Use Ubersuggest to see what’s going on with your blog.

 Blog content gains traction and market reach when supported by an agency newsletter.
 The monthly newsletter should be a great reminder of how wonderful your agency is.

-Blog content can be efficiently repurposed (and vice versa) as white papers, podcasts, Twitter, LinkedIn, SlideShare docs, guest posts, etc.
+Blog content can be efficiently repurposed (and vice versa) as white papers, podcasts, Twitter, LinkedIn, SlideShare docs, guest posts, etc. Do this!

 Niche subject blogs work hardest as a Google and industry resource.
-This means, if for example, you are a healthcare agency, really hammer healthcare related subjects.
-If you want to increase your share of Singapore clients, create Singapore oriented content.
+This means if, for example, you are a healthcare agency, really hammer healthcare-related subjects.
+If you want to increase your share of Singapore clients, create Singapore-oriented content.
 The goal is to have your prospective clients find you.
 OK, you figured that out.
 If you fear specialization that would make your business sound too niche, then create microblog sites.

 If you recommend blogs to your clients, then you might feel the need to show that you walk the talk.

 Blogs can also act as a cool way to demonstrate an agency’s personality.
 LOL – show your folks drinking craft beer around your foosball table.
 I owned an agency in Portland Oregon so I get this.